jrcserendipity/LoGAN/README.md

 ### 4. Contact Information

-This code is about the paper: ``LoGAN: A novel local attentive generative adversarial resizable network for detailed 3D reconstruction of the Martian surface using monocular HiRISE images and DTMs``.
+This code is about the paper: ``LoGAN: A novel local attentive generative adversarial resizable network for detailed 3D reconstruction of the Martian surface using monocular HiRISE images and DTMs``.If you have used our code, please cite our paper:
+ ``Cao J, Huang R, Xu Y, et al. LoGAN: A novel local attentive generative adversarial resizable network for detailed 3D reconstruction of the Martian surface using monocular HiRISE images and DTMs[J].
+ISPRS Journal of Photogrammetry and Remote Sensing, 2025, 225: 302-327. ``

 For questions or issues regarding this code, please contact: ``caojiarui@tongji.edu.cn`` .